-There are five rides: NEW Gorilla Climb Ropes Course, Zoomobile, Conservation Carousel, Camels and Ponies.
+There are four rides: Gorilla Climb Ropes Course, Zoomobile, Conservation Carousel, and the Tundra Air ride.

-- Check out our 10-acre Tundra Trek featuring our 5-acre Polar bear habitat and underwater viewing area.
+- Check out our 10-acre Tundra Trek featuring our 5-acre polar bear habitat and underwater viewing area.
 Plus, meet our female polar bear cub, Juno, born November 11, 2015.

-- See the Gorilla Rainforest, home to our Western Lowland Gorilla troop and young Nassir our juvenile (and exceptionally cute) female gorilla born January 10, 2014.
+- See the Gorilla Rainforest, home to our Western Lowland Gorilla troop including young Nneka, our juvenile (and exceptionally cute) female gorilla born January 10, 2014.